Parkside Academy, Willington, gets World Class status for second time

 “We were going to visit a school in Hull which is a lot bigger and a lot different to how we run.

-This ultimately led to us being recognised as a school that can not only deliver outstanding academic outcomes but demonstrated our committed to developing our students as future leaders.
+This ultimately led to the being recognised as a school that can not only deliver outstanding academic outcomes but demonstrated it is committed to developing students as future leaders.

 Miss Makinson added: “The students filled in recommendation forms and we probed them to think about the things in a wider context.”